-NASA, in collaboration with other organizations (the National Oceanic and Atmospheric Administration [NOAA], the U.S. Geological Survey [USGS], and the European Space Agency [ESA]), has various instruments that provide information for understanding a number of phenomena that cause disasters, including flooding, droughts, cyclonic storms, earthquakes, volcanic eruptions, landslides, and extreme heat events.
+NASA, in collaboration with other organizations (NOAA, USGS, JAXA, and ESA), has various instruments that provide information for understanding a number of phenomena that cause disasters, including flooding, droughts, cyclonic storms, earthquakes, volcanic eruptions, landslides, and extreme heat events.
 NASA also provides socioeconomic datasets to help assess the exposure and vulnerability of a community to one of these disasters.

 Exposure is the presence of people, animals and ecosystems, environmental resources, infrastructure, or economic, social, and cultural assets in places and settings that could be adversely affected by a disaster.
 Vulnerability is the propensity to be adversely affected by a disaster, taking into consideration factors such as susceptibility to harm and lack of capacity to cope and adapt.
 Risk, therefore, is determined not only by the hazards, but also by the exposure and vulnerability to these hazards.
 Understanding each of these components is critical to disaster risk management efforts and adaptation strategies.

 The accuracy of NASA's Earth science data products has been assessed over a widely distributed set of locations and time periods via several ground-truth and validation efforts.
 For more information on this process, view NASA's data maturity levels.